You can use FineOps to deploy FineReport 11.0 projects.

 2. The required disk space decreases if you use self-prepared components.

-If you use a self-provided Elasticsearch component, the required remaining free disk space on the server can be reduced by 100 GB.
+If you use the self-provided Elasticsearch, the required remaining free disk space on the server can be reduced by 100 GB.

-If you use a self-provided external configuration database component, the required remaining free disk space on the server can be reduced by 50 GB.
+If you use the self-provided external database, the required remaining free disk space on the server can be reduced by 50 GB.

 1. It is used to install the FineReport cluster as well as log and configuration components.

-If you use a self-provided file storage component, the required remaining free disk space on the server can be reduced by 100 GB.
+If you use the self-provided file storage component, the required remaining free disk space on the server can be reduced by 100 GB.

 1. The default disk type of Ubuntu systems is typically not XFS.
 Adjust it accordingly.